woodcrafty/reck/docs/api.rst

 ===========
 rectype API
 ===========
+*rectype* is a Python module for creating lightweight record types with mutable field values.
+Rectype fields are accessible using named attributes as well as being indexable and iterable.

 --------------------------------------------------------------------------------
 :py:func:`rectype` factory function for record classes with mutable field values
 --------------------------------------------------------------------------------

-Record types allow fields to be accessed by name as well as position index allowing for more readable, self-documenting code.
-They are similar to ``collections.namedtuple`` types except that field values are mutable, per-field default values are supported and they consume slightly less memory.

 .. py:function:: rectype(typename, fieldnames, rename=False)

+    Create a new record class with fields accessible by named attributes.

-    Return a new ``collections.Sequence`` subclass named *typename*.
+    The new type is a subclass of ``collections.Sequence`` named *typename*.

     The new subclass is used to create ``rectype`` objects that have fields accessible by attribute lookup as well as being indexable